22Neves/devsite-docs/guides/checkout-api-orders/reserve-capture.en.md

 >
 > The time limit to capture the authorized payment is **5 days from its creation**.
 If you do not capture it within this period, it will be canceled.
 In addition, it is necessary to save the payment ID in order to complete the process.

-To capture the total amount of a reservation, you need to send a request to the endpoint [/v1/orders/{order_id}/capture :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/capture/post), using your *test Access Token* and replacing {order_id}`` with the ID of the order you want to capture in full.
+To capture the total amount of a reservation, you need to send a request to the endpoint [/v1/orders/{order_id}/capture :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/capture/post), using your :toolTipComponent[test Access Token]{link="/developer/pt" linkText="Chave privada de testes da aplicação criada no Mercado Pago e que é utilizada no _backend_.
+Você pode acessá-la através de **Suas integrações > Detalhes da aplicação > Testes > Credenciais de teste**."} and replacing {order_id}`` with the ID of the order you want to capture in full.

 ### Cancel reserve